AndrewADev/feed-reader/README.md

 See here for installing Angular: https://angular.io/guide/quickstart

+After both `npm` and Angular installed, don't forget to run `npm install` in the same directoy as package.json to install the needed packages.

 ## Running

 With dependencies installed, run the command `npm start`.
 This will fire up the app, and the backend server.
 It may take a couple seconds before both are running.